-On December 29, 2020, the Company announced the closing of a registered direct offering for gross proceeds of approximately \$6.5 million, prior to deducting placement agent fees and offering expenses payable by the Company.
+On December 29, 2020, the Company announced the closing of a registered direct offering for gross proceeds of approximately \$5.5 million, prior to deducting placement agent fees and offering expenses payable by the Company.
 The offering was comprised of 14,444,444 shares of common stock at a price to the public of \$0.45 per share.
-The Company intends to use the net proceeds of the offering primarily to continue funding our pre-clinical development of our SARS-CoV-2 vaccine, Terra CoV-2 and our lantibiotics program and for general corporate purposes, including research and development activities, capital expenditures and working capital.
+The Company intends to use the net proceeds of the offering primarily to continue funding our pre-clinical development of our SARS-CoV-2 vaccine candidates, Terra CoV-2 and NT-CoV2-1, and our lantibiotics program and for general corporate purposes, including research and development activities, capital expenditures and working capital.